Sigma Pi: Patterson episode: how Sigma Pi got its name

-Early Growth: 1910–World War II
+Early Growth: 1910 to World War II

-Sigma Pi survived the embarrassment of the Patterson Incident and continued to grow.
-In 1910, the fraternity co-founded and became part of the National Interfraternity Conference, now known as the North American Interfraternity Conference.
-On July 15, 1911, Sigma Pi's official publication, The Emerald, was first published, although it would not be regularly published until 1914.
-In 1913, Iota, the first chapter west of the Mississippi River was installed at the University of California, Berkeley.
-World War I saw only the Kappa chapter at Temple University close, although many others operated on a "skeleton" basis.
-The fraternity was able to expand when men returned home at the end of the war and began, or resumed, their education.
-By 1918 there were 14 chapters in seven states from California to New York.
+Sigma Pi continued to grow, co-founding the North American Interfraternity Conference (NIC) in 1910.
+On July 15, 1911, Sigma Pi's official publication, The Emerald, was first published.
+It would not be regularly published until 1914.
+The fraternity established its first chapter west of the Mississippi River in 1913 (Iota chapter at the University of California, Berkeley).
+World War I saw only Kappa chapter at Temple University close, though other chapters operated minimally.
+By 1918 there were 14 chapters.